 International Roaming

 The International Roaming Working Group (IR WG) focuses on roaming related matters as well on intra-EU communications.
 The IR WG examines roaming and intra-European Union (EU) communications across EU borders (as well as Iceland, Norway and Liechtenstein).
-It monitors, supervises and gives guidance to stakeholders on harmonized implementation of Regulation (EU) 2022/612 of the European Parliament and of the Council on roaming on public mobile communications networks within the Union – the Roaming Regulation – and Regulation (EU) 2015/2120 of the European Parliament and of the Council laying down measures concerning open internet access and retail charges for regulated intra-EU communications – the 'Intra-EEA Regulation'.
+It monitors, supervises and gives guidance to stakeholders on harmonised implementation of the Roaming Regulation and the Regulation laying down measures concerning retail charges for regulated intra-EU communications.

 BEREC contribution to the EU/Moldovan lower roaming prices